Jackie Addison

-Background
+Early life and career

+Addison was born in Baltimore on September 14, 1962.
+She graduated from Paul Laurence Dunbar High School, afterwards attending Sojourner–Douglass College, where she got a degree in early childhood education.

 In 2020, Addison unsuccessfully ran for District 13 of the Baltimore City Council, seeking to replace councilwoman Shannon Sneed, who unsuccessfully ran for council president.
 She ran on a ticket with outgoing council president Brandon Scott and received support from the American Federation of State, County and Municipal Employees Council 3.
 She lost the Democratic primary to Antonio Glover, placing second with 26.9 percent of the vote.

 In 2022, Addison ran for the Maryland House of Delegates in District 45, running on a ticket with state senator Cory V. McCray and Caylin Young, the director of the Baltimore City Office of Equity and Civil Rights.
 She won the Democratic primary on July 19, placing first with 25.3 percent of the vote.

 In the legislature

 Addison was sworn into the Maryland House of Delegates on January 11, 2023.
 She is a member of the House Environment and Transportation Committee.

+During the 2026 legislative session, Addison introduced a bill that would impose civil fines on Maryland vehicle owners that registered with the Virginia Department of Motor Vehicles instead of the Maryland Motor Vehicle Administration.